 From VP to Veep

-If Biden truly is running for reelection—a big “if” these days—then Harris needs to step up her game to get the Biden Campaign through to victory in 2024.
+If Biden truly is running for reelection—a big “if” these days looking at his health and mental competency—then Harris needs to step up her game to get the Biden Campaign through to victory in 2024.
 She needs to prove her worth.

 Thus far, the Kamala Harris Experience, unlike the magic of Barack Obama’s campaign style, leaves people befuddled, concerned, and somewhat angry at the gobbledy-gook they are subjected to.
 As vice-president, Kamala Harris has been the least inspiring and most concerning individual we’ve had in that role in years.
 The entire point of a vice-president is to reassure the public that there’s a solid backup ready to lead, should something awful happen to the president.